Russel88/DAtest/README.md

 or lower.

-FDR indicates the proportion of significant features (after multiple correction) that were not spiked and therefore shouldn't be significant.
+FDR indicates the proportion of significant features (after multiple correction) that we're not spiked and therefore shouldn't be significant.
 This should be as low as possible.

 AUC is estimated by ranking all features by their respective p-value,